 - The site was inspected on February 13th, 2018 by ISA Certified Arborist Michael Petryk (ON1691-A). - Photographs of the site are enclosed within this report and were taken on February 13th, 2018 and have been cropped and labeled but otherwise unaltered. - Weather conditions were -8°C under clear skies. - 78 trees were collected in the inventory for this report. - 5 trees were collected within the city-owned right of way along Cawthra Rd. - 27 trees collected were Ash trees.
-All had signs of Emerald Ash Borer (EAB) infestation and will require removal regardless of the site plans. - 5 trees should be pruned prior to work- their low canopies may be impacted by construction. - 35 trees should be protected during construction. - 4 trees should be root pruned, as work will be required inside their TPZ, though not necessarily close enough to kill or destabilize the trees.
+All had signs of Emerald Ash Borer (EAB) infestation and will require removal regardless of the site plans. - 5 trees should be pruned prior to work- their low canopies may be impacted by construction. - 8 trees near the southern property boundary should be removed to accommodate roadway and accessible parking construction.
+These trees are on the neighbouring lot to the south and will require permission of the landowners prior to removal in accordance with the Forestry Act and applicable local by-laws. - 26 trees should be protected during construction. - 4 trees should be root pruned, as work will be required inside their TPZ, though not necessarily close enough to kill or destabilize the trees.
 Care must be taken around these trees. - Some significant trees that require branch and root pruning are on neighboring properties.
 Permission to prune shall be sought from the homeowners, as well as the city (Permit to Injure)